geotrellis/geotrellis-site/docs/documentation/geotrellis-macros/index.rst

 The *geotrellis-macro* project holds macros for the goetrellis project.
 Macros must be defined in a separate project, since to perform macro expansion, the compiler needs a macro implementation in executable form.

+The *geotrellis-macro* jar is pulled in as dependency from the core *geotrellis* jar, so you won't have to worry about pulling this dependency into your project manually.

 Checking for NoData
 -------------------